Copa Airlines boosts revenues and profits, but faces several challenges. An in-depth look at one of Latin America's leading aviation stars.

 Despite the impressive results, Copa management does not want to talk.
 Copas 49-year old CEO, Pedro Heilbron, declined to be interviewed for this article.
 Pamela Salazar, the director of public relations at Copas U.S.-based PR agency, Market Vision, cited scheduling conflicts during the rest of the year.
 She also said other key Copa executives could not be interviewed.

 But aviation industry experts and independent analysts are generally bullish about Copa and its outlook.
 "They have the highest net margin in the industry,” says Bob Booth, chairman of U.S.-based consultancy AvGroup.
-"They have done an incredible job in creating the "hub of the
+"They have done an incredible job in creating the "hub of the Americas" in Panama."

 He credits management and ownership for the success as well as the modern aircraft fleet and high fleet utilization.
 Copa, he says, are "just doing everything right."